Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 ### `store`

-Store is used for Try-It component settings, this folder should be kept.
+Store is used for Try-It-Components settings, this folder should be kept.

 ### `pages`